cms-patatrack/patatrack-website/wiki/cuda2cupla.md

 ## A first practical example

-As a first test case, the `RecoPixelVertexing/PixelTrackFitting/test/testEigenGPUNoFit.cc` of cmssw was ported.
-This example uses eigen as en external library but is overall independent from the rest of the codebase.
+As a first test case, the `RecoPixelVertexing/PixelTrackFitting/test/testEigenGPUNoFit.cc` of CMSSW was ported.
+This example uses Eigen as en external library but is overall independent from the rest of the codebase.

 Here you will find some of the problems found and their solution.